mojaloop/documentation/discussions/workbench.md

 - Assess how Mojaloop will affect their business in the future

 **Examples from our user personas:**
-- Carbon [todo: why]
+- Carbon - Enable cash-outs and OTC remittances over their agent network
-- Ssnapp
+- Ssnapp - Enable multi payer/payee payments and rewards points over mojaloop
-- Oneload
+- Oneload - Simplify onboarding for other DFSPs to utilize OneLoad's agent network
-- Juvo
+- Juvo - Plug in to a Mojaloop switch for a credit scoring and lending marketplace

 **Outputs: (How can the Mojaloop OSS Community better serve these players?)**
 - help to onboard to the mojaloop ecosystem